 How to Grow Hot Peppers and Sweet Peppers

-You can grow hot peppers and sweet peppers to add nutrition and flavor to your dishes.
+You can learn how to grow hot peppers and sweet peppers in your garden to add nutrition and flavor to your dishes.
+They are pretty, fun, and yummy.
 You just need a few things for success.
+And check out this month by month garden planning guide to help you know when to plant!

 Sweet peppers or bell peppers hurt my stomach and Mr. Kent doesn’t like them.
 They aren’t a real hit with the kids either, so we don’t grow them.
 We use our garden space to grow hot peppers which Mr. Kent and many of the daycare parents LOVE.